 Note: Here’s an excerpt from my third book, a Biography of Guy Vitale, a well-know athlete from East Boston, Massachusetts. .

 Guy was one of my uncles.
 Among members of our family, he was a mystery of sorts.
-So I decided to do some research on his life and write about it – to put an end to the speculation swirling around him.
+So, after much urging from family members, I decided to do some research on his life and write about it – to put an end to the speculation swirling around him.
 Enjoy!

 “New England sports fans wonder about Guy Vitale, East Boston’s greatest athlete, who lettered in three sports and had so much football and baseball talent that sportswriters said it wasn’t a question of whether he’d turn pro, but only which sport he’d pick.

 “An All-Scholastic choice by Boston’s leading newspapers in his junior and senior years, 1936 Baseball Schoolboy Hall of Famer after hitting .621 his senior year, Guy starred for Barnstable‘s legendary 1937 club and 1938 Cape Cod League Champion, Falmouth.
 Everyone believed he possessed all the necessary tools to attain his dream: playing Major League baseball.

 “What happened?
 This chronicle of Vitale’s life, written by his nephew [me], author of two previous novels, explains why he didn’t make it to the Big Leagues, but achieved a measure of glory during a satisfying career serving his Country.